wui-hong/tp/docs/UserGuide.md

 After a transaction, each payer in the list of portions owes the payee a fraction of the amount, based on their weights in the list of portions.

+#### Relevant Transactions

+A transaction is only considered **relevant** if it involves you owing or being owed money by someone from your contacts list.
+For that, a transaction must:
+1. Include "Self" in at least the payee or payer: you must be involved in the transaction.
+2. Include at least one other person (not "Others") in at least the payee or payer: someone else in your contacts list must be involved in the transaction.

+If these conditions are not met, it means that the transaction does not affect your balance with anyone on your contract list, and hence is considered **irrelevant**.

+Examples of relevant transactions:
+- You are the payee for dinner.
+The payers are you, Alice and Bob.
+- Bob pays for transport.
+You and Alice are riders, and hence are the payers.

+In both these cases, you were involved as the payee or payer of the transaction, and so was another person in your contacts.

+Examples of irrelevant transactions:
+- Bob was the payee for dinner.
+The payers are Alice and Bob.
+You are not involved and hence, this transaction is irrelevant.
+- You pay for transport for Zack.
+Zack is the only payer.
+Zack was then deleted contacts list afterwards, resulting in him being considered as "Others" in the transaction.
+This transaction becomes irrelevant and is automatically deleted from the transactions list when Zack is deleted.

+Note:
+- If you delete payers such that no one else from your contacts are involved in the transaction, **SnS will block this**.
+You are advised to delete the transaction if it no longer concerns you or anyone from your contacts list.
+- If you delete a person, some transactions may be considered irrelevant as highlighted in the second example of an irrelevant transaction. **SnS will automatically delete these irrelevant transactions**.

 ### Fields

 Inputs to fields should not contain the "=" sign.